 Strange as it may seem, a replica of George Washington’s home, Mount Vernon, was erected on the Prospect Park Peninsula in 1932 to commemorate the bicentennial of his birth, complete with a Presidential impersonator.
 From then until 1934, when it was taken down, crowds lined up to pay admission to see the elaborate gardens and meticulously recreated interiors.

-The Park’s first carousel was erected in 1874 in the northeast corner of the Park.
-A small, 24-horse structure, it was propelled by an old, blind horse, and cost three cents per ride.
-The present day Carousel in the Park's Children’s Corner was brought to the Park in 1952 from Coney Island, and is over 100 years old.
+The Park’s first carousel was erected in 1874 in what is now the Rose Garden.
+A small, twenty-four horse structure, it was propelled by an old, blind horse, and cost three cents per ride.
+The present day carousel in the Park's Children’s Corner was brought to the Park in 1952, from Coney Island , and is over 100 years old.

 The fanciful fountain behind the Soldiers’ and Sailors’ Memorial Arch in Grand Army Plaza is the fourth fountain in that location.
 Earlier models were installed in 1873 and 1897.
 The former featured 24 stained-glass windows lit by gas jets, and the latter boasted electric lights and dancing jets of water controlled by a subterranean operator.
 That fountain was demolished during the construction of the subway, and was replaced with Bailey Fountain in 1932.